epccs/Gravimetric/Licenses/readme.md

 the software (including third party software) that accompany Ronald Sutherland software.

 NOTE!
-This license does *not* cover "standalone" applications that a user may develop and provide for use with the Gravimetric applicaiton MCU this is merely considered normal use of the product, and does *not* fall under the heading of "derived work" -- see file  Licenses/Exceptions for details.
+This license does *not* cover "standalone" applications that a user may develop and provide for use with the product applicaiton MCU this is merely considered normal use of the product, and does *not* fall under the heading of "derived work" -- see file  Licenses/Exceptions for details.

 Also note that the GPL and the other licenses are copyrighted by the Free Software Foundation and other